projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    * - MSR_IA32_BIOS_UPDT_TRIG
      - BIOS update trigger
-     - work for update microcode from SOS, the signature ID read is from physical MSR, and a BIOS update trigger from SOS will trigger a physical microcode update.
+     - work for update microcode from the Service VM, the signature ID read is from physical MSR, and a BIOS update trigger from the Service VM will trigger a physical microcode update.

    * - MSR_IA32_BIOS_SIGN_ID